Five Ways To Keep In Touch While Your Kid’s At Camp

 Start a Craft Trend

 Do you remember making friendship bracelets from embroidery floss?
 I spent many hours making specially ordered bracelets for my best pals at camp.
 What about beaded friendship pins to stick on your shoelaces?
 Help your kid be a trend setter at camp and send along everything they need (and enough extra to share) to make these fun little crafts.
-Here’s a great tutorial and supply list for the bracelets and another for the friendship pins.
+Here’s a great tutorial and supply list for friendship bracelets and another for the friendship pins.

 Send “Fun” Mail